Can Sociopaths Love: The Truth About Sociopathic Love

 Final Words

-Sociopaths’ experience of love differs from non-sociopaths, as their motivations may be self-serving and manipulative.
+Sociopaths’ experience of love differs from non-sociopaths, as follows:.

 Do not try to fix them and prioritize your own safety and well-being.